Clover160/uws.2012-fall/syllabus.md

 interpretations, and a third based on original research into religious conflict.

-## Learning Outcomes
+## Learning goals

-At the end of this course, you should be able to
+After taking this course, you will be able to

++   write argumentative essays based on your reading in primary and secondary sources,
++   revise your own writing,
++   explain the history of religious pluralism and religious liberty in the United States,
++   read and interpret a primary source as a historian, and
++   understand and evaluate the arguments and interpretations of a work of history.

 ## Texts

+You will read a number of primary sources, which will be available in a course pack or on the website.
+You can purchase the course pack at cost in class, and it will be available on the website as well.

-The following books are required:
+The following books on writing are required:

 > Williams, Joseph M., and Gregory G. Colomb. *Style: Lessons in Clarity
 > and Grace*.
 10th ed.
 Boston: Longman, 2010.
 ISBN: 0205747469. \*

-> *Write Now!* (a collection of Brandeis student essays) \*

-> Strunk, William, and John Austin Matzko.
-“William Strunk’s *Elements
-> of Style* for Students of History,” 2008.
-(LATTE)

-The following books are recommended, but not required:
+> Parfitt, Matthew. *Writing in Response*.
+1st ed.
+Boston: Beford/St.
+Martin's, 2011.
+ISBN: 0312403933. \*

+We will read most of the following books by historians.
+I recommend that you purchase them, but you can obtain them by other means:

 > Green, Steven. *The Second Disestablishment: Church and State in
 > Nineteenth-Century America*.
 New York: Oxford University Press, 2010.